DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Thus XIE is shown to teach all the features of the claim with the exception of explicitly disclosing the width of the RDB dielectric structure has a first reduced width less than a width of the first gate terminal.
+Thus XIE is shown to teach all the features of the claim with the exception of explicitly disclosing the RDB dielectric structure having the first reduced width being less than the width of the first gate terminal and the second gate terminal; and a combined width of the RDB dielectric structure, the first RDB spacer and the second RDB spacer is less than a combined width of the first gate terminal.

 However, JUN teaches a RDB structure including: